Private Lessons & Ensembles

 - All students taking private lessons are expected to perform on the CMA Solo Recitals.

 - Summer lessons, during the period from June through August, need not be taken on consecutive weeks, but you must register for at least 4 lessons.

 - NEW Private Lessons attendance and makeup policies have been implemented starting Fall 2016.
 Please review them here.

 CMA Youth Orchestra

 The CMA Youth Orchestra program is open to all students and community members playing violin, viola, cello, or bass.
-The fee is waived for all students taking private lessons through the CMA or for those who have graduated from the CMA’s Lindenbaum Outreach Program Strings Classes.
-All students participating in the Youth Orchestra program are expected to perform on the CMA Ensembles Concerts twice each year.
+All students participating in the Youth Orchestra program are expected to perform twice each year with their ensemble.

 Beginning Orchestra directed by Ben Thomason